Catherine joins the spectators and cheers on her friends in the Roses 2022 tournament.

 Starting studying at Lancaster

-Starting university can be a daunting time, and as a first year I can remember having a lot of questions about life and study at Lancaster.
+Starting university can be a daunting time, and as a first year, I can remember having a lot of questions about life and studying at Lancaster.
 In this article, I’m going to be answering the most popular of these questions to help you find out everything you want to know and decide if Lancaster is the place for you!

 Where is Lancaster?

-In the second and third year, it is typical that you will live in town, sharing a house with some of the friends you make in the first year!
-It’s important to note that you CAN live on campus for more than just your first year.
-Priority is given to third years and students with disabilities or other needs that mean living on campus is best for them.
+In the second and third years, it is typical that you will live in town, sharing a house with some of the friends you make in the first year!
+It's important to note that you CAN live on campus for more than just your first year.
+Priority is given to the third years and students with disabilities or other needs which means living on campus is best for them.
 However, you can still apply to live on campus in your second year.

 Here's Alix's blog all about accommodation options for your second year.

 Lancaster has pretty much everything you would need on campus, although I would recommend going into town to shop and sightseeing as well.

 Alexandra Square is the uni's hub, as this connects the north and south spine.
 The square has WHSmiths, Greggs, Costa, cash machines and the library which is open 24/7.

 There are so many places to get food, such as Spar and Central which are the main grocery stores on campus.
 There are also so many other places to eat, with Sultans being the favourite after a night out, and restaurants like Subway, Pizzetta and Go Burrito are also popular choices.

 You can also register with the health clinic on campus, or head to the pharmacy if you need to.